-Just after the Royal National Park, you will find the miracle of modern engineering – Sea Cliff Bridge – built away from the cliff face in the water.
+Just after the Royal National Park, you will find the miracle of modern engineering – The Sea Cliff Bridge – built away from the cliff face in the water.
 It’s a great spot to stretch your legs and enjoy the spectacular views, so make sure you zip your car past here.

 Stop and sniff the flowers.
 If you're after natural beauty, head to the Wollongong Botanic Garden where they host great school holiday programs for kids as well as garden yoga!
 You'll see Aussie plants in the Dryland Garden, exotic species in the Flowering Trees And Shrubs Garden, rainforest species in the Rainforest Collection, all kinds of roses and a beautiful gazebo in the Rose Garden, and oh so much more.

-Newcastle is action-packed, full of family-friendly fun.
-Speers Point Park has often been ranked as the best playground in Newcastle.
+Newcastle is action-packed and full of family-friendly fun.
+Speers Point Park is often ranked as the best playground in Newcastle.
 With a 9-metre tall spiral slide, flying fox and 12-metre tall climbing tower, it's definitely worth a playtime pit stop.

 If all the adventuring makes you hungry, head to Megamania, a huge playland meets restaurant - that's a winning combination if we've ever heard of one.
 Enjoy schnitzels, steaks, pasta, seafood and salads as kids enjoy jumping castles, super slides and epic climbing structures.

 No doubt the attraction that springs to mind when you think of Kiama: their blowhole is the largest in the world!
 From the safe distance of the viewing platform, check out the spectacular plumes of water shooting skyward, then enjoy some lunch at the nearby picnic areas or have a wade in the rock pool.

-Make the most of this waterside location and take the coastal walk - a pathway hugging 22km of sparkling coastline.
+Make the most of this waterside location and take the coastal walk - a pathway hugging 22 km of sparkling coastline.
 It begins at Minnamurra, will take you past headlands, rivers, beaches, the town centre, the Blowhole, Little Blowhole, beaches, bays, finishing at Werri Beach.
 A great way to see all the natural beauty of Kiama.

-4. Palm Beach
+10. Palm Beach

 Governor Philip Park, Playground & Beach on the east side of the peninsula is a big park, playground and beach rolled into one.
 Let the older kids run amok with a ball or frisbee, or let the little ones clamber on the playground while you lay on a picnic blanket basking in the sun.

 When you get hungry, enjoy delicious eats and rustic charm at The Boathouse.
-Menu items include Sydney rock oysters with ginger and lime, buckets of fresh prawns, beef burgers, and delicious kiddie's shakes in bear shaped jugs.
+Menu items include Sydney rock oysters with ginger and lime, buckets of fresh prawns, beef burgers, and delicious kiddie's shakes in bear-shaped jugs.

-5. The Entrance
+11. The Entrance

-Kids love Vera's Water Garden, a colourful water play area and wading pool full of jets and fountains on the foreshore, as well as the skate park suitable for rollerbladers, BMX bikers, skateboarders, and onlookers!
+Kids love Vera's Water Garden, a colourful water play area and a wading pool full of jets and fountains on the foreshore, as well as the skate park suitable for rollerbladers, BMX bikers, skateboarders, and onlookers!
 The Sensory Gardens are also a beautiful place to spend a moment, built for the vision-impaired who can touch, feel and smell the very best aromas and textures that the Aussie bush has to offer.
 It's wheelchair accessible too.
 The Avoca Beach Ocean Baths are the only ocean baths on the Central Coast, so they are a must-visit too.
-There's a 50m pool and a children's pool- enjoy!
+There's a 50-metre pool and a children's pool to enjoy!

 Active families will love the Tuggerah Lakes Cycleway - a 12km scenic track that hugs the beautiful waterways, with nature parks, playgrounds, picnic and BBQ areas dotted along the way.
-We also recommend the Heritage Walk that will introduce you to the characters and places of times gone by through old photographs, on a relaxed, 2-hour stroll.
+We also recommend the Heritage Walk that will introduce you to the characters and places of times gone by through old photographs on a relaxed 2-hour stroll.